ppy/osu-wiki/wiki/Beatmap/Pattern/Mania/Long Notes/en.md

 # Long Notes

-Also referred to in-game as holds, **long notes** are notes that require you to hold and release them afterwards.
-They are often referred to as LNs for short and are used to represent prolonged sounds in the music.
+Also referred to as holds in the editor, **long notes** are notes that require you to hold and release them afterwards.
+They are often referred to as noodles or LNs and are used to represent prolonged sounds in the music.

 ![](img/ln.png)

-**Releases** are known to be their own term.
-It refers to the ending of a **long note**, the part that requires you to release the key.
+**Releases** refers to the ending of a **long note**, the part that requires you to release the key.
+They are known to have their own term due to release timing in osu!mania being taken into consideration when awarding judgements for the entire long note.

 ## Shields